fabio-e-azevedo/fabio-e-azevedo/README.md

 # Hello World 🤙 🤜🤛

 “My favorite things in life don’t cost any money.
-It’s really clear that the most precious resource we all have is time.” — Steve Jobs
+It’s really clear that the most precious resource we all have is time.” - Steve Jobs

+“Programming isn't about what you know; it's about what you can figure out.” - Chris Pine

 <!--START_SECTION:waka-->
 ![Profile Views](http://img.shields.io/badge/Profile%20Views-19-blue)